Memphis Weather Forecast - News Break

 Friday, May 28

-Chance showers and thunderstorms then showers and thunderstorms likely in the day; while chance showers and thunderstorms then partly cloudy during night
+Chance light rain in the day; while mostly cloudy then patchy frost during night

 Saturday, May 29